-• Citibank has branches and ATMs in Lima.
+- Citibank has branches and ATMs in Lima.
 You can open an account at a Citibank branch in the USA.
 With this account, transactions at Citibank ATMs in Peru are free of charge, while those at non-Citibank ATMs in Peru incur a 3% transaction fee.
-However, with a Citibank USA account one can use only the ATMs at Citibanks in Lima and not the branch services for making deposits, withdrawals, etc.
+However, with a Citibank USA account one can use only the ATMs at Citibanks in Lima and not the branch services for making deposits, withdrawals, etc. - Scotiabank generally does not charge a transaction fee (this may depend on your US bank).
+It may be a good idea to check with your bank before departure.
+Also, some US banks have restrictions on withdrawals outside of the US.
+Again, check with your bank to make sure. - Counterfeiting is apparently a big problem here; so do not be offended when an attendant carefully inspects any bill that you present to them.
+You should probably do the same, at least with large bills that you receive, but there is no need for paranoia; just something to be aware of. - Traveler's cheques are difficult to cash in most cities and incur a large transaction fee consider leaving home without them.

 - Beware that small towns may not have any ATMs. - When traveling, carry enough money to get to the next town and pay for any immediate needs.
 You never know when a mid-size town will have 2 broken ATMs and a bank under construction! - You may find a credit card useful.
 Visa and MasterCard are the most widely accepted in Peru.
 Many USA banks charge a fee for transactions made abroad.
-CapitalOne does not charge a foreign transaction fee for some of its credit cards - Write down your card's 1-800 number for emergency cancellation on a separate, safe piece of paper in case of theft; unfortunately, credit card number theft is common - so best to use a credit card infrequently. - Prior to leaving your home country, call your banks to inform them you will be using your card in Peru and inquire about fees for foreign transactions.
+CapitalOne does not charge a foreign transaction fee for some of its credit cards. - Write down your card's 1-800 number for emergency cancellation on a separate, safe piece of paper in case of theft; unfortunately, credit card number theft is common so best to use a credit card infrequently. - Prior to leaving your home country, call your banks to inform them you will be using your card in Peru and inquire about fees for foreign transactions.
 Without prior notification, some banks will freeze accounts, as a safety precaution, when a transaction is made in another country. - Most prices can be negotiated.